 Improvements to the laws regulating property agents started on 15 August 2016.

-To help home buyers access pre-purchase property inspection reports more cheaply and easily, real estate agents now need to record details about certain reports.
+The reforms will help home buyers access pre-purchase property inspection reports more cheaply and easily.
 This includes pre-purchase building and pest inspection reports, and strata and community scheme reports.

 Other measures affecting property agents’ responsibilities from 15 August include:

 - exempting real estate agents doing commercial property agency work from NSW property, stock and business agents’ laws, in set circumstances.
 This change was recommended by the Independent Pricing and Regulatory Tribunal (IPART).

 - reinstating a previous requirement for agency agreements that are for the sale of residential property by private treaty only.

 These changes are the result of the Property, Stock and Business Agents Amendment Regulation 2016.